 6| Create Your Trip Itinerary

-Now since you finished categorizing your Google Map, zoom out of the map so you can see where all your points of interest are located.
+Now that you finished categorizing your Google Map, zoom out of the map so you can see where all your points of interest are located.
 Having this visual makes trip planning a piece of cake to creating one awesome itinerary.

-Here you can get an idea where to stay before booking your hotel and places that are walkable.
+Here you can get an idea of where to stay before booking your hotel and places that are walkable.
 To save time and money from transportation find all the location pins that are closely grouped together and within the same neighborhood so you can reach them all in the same day.

 7| Find Out Directions And Distance